During a race to get back to camp first, a pair of teens stumbled upon a paper cube that grows a monster.

-“We’re part of an improv retreat,” Robyn added.
+“We’re part of an improv retreat,” Robyn added in a panic.
 “There’s us plus our teachers, Nick and Jessie, and then Heide, Jeff, and Shai.
 You got to help them.
 They’re all probably hurt.”

 Mists put her hand on Robyn’s shoulder to reassure her.
 “Don’t worry.
 We’ll help them, and then this will all just be a bad dream.”

 The silver bracelet around Mists’ wrist that was resting on Robyn’s shoulder emitted a calming white aurora that put the teens to sleep.